Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 • EIF with extensionLevel = 0 closely matches the reference EIF implementation at the same extension level.

-That gives me confidence that the implementation is behaving as intended.
+That gives me confidence that the implementation is behaving as intended, rather than merely producing plausible-looking scores.

 The full benchmark table, including AUROC/AUPRC results, standard errors, Liu et al. comparisons, and reference Python EIF comparisons, is available in the repository README.

-Because much of this implementation was AI-assisted, I treated validation artifacts as first-class outputs.
+Because much of this implementation was AI-assisted, I treated generated code as untrusted until it produced independent evidence that matched the algorithm, reference implementation, and expected edge-case behavior.
+Validation artifacts became first-class outputs.

-Instead of relying on line-by-line review alone, I asked for evidence that would be easy to inspect and difficult for a broken implementation to satisfy:
+Instead of relying on line-by-line review alone, I asked for evidence that would be easy to inspect and hard for a broken implementation to satisfy:

 • score heatmaps on synthetic datasets where the expected behavior is visually obvious